-A wonderfully aromatic spiced roast turkey recipe featuring fresh ground cinnamon, cumin, cloves, cardamom, and pepper, and strategies for navigating family and politics during the holiday season.
+A wonderfully aromatic yogurt-marinated roast turkey recipe featuring fresh ground cinnamon, cumin, cloves, cardamom, and pepper, and strategies for navigating family and politics during the holiday season.

 Longtime readers will know that I never meant to work in the food world.
 I started BkS as a hobby; something away from the art world, the office world, and the parenting world.
 But it didn’t take me long to realize that food is my passion, and always has been, really.

 I love to cook, sure, but just as much, I love to talk food with pretty much everyone I meet.
 My life in food has helped me find common ground across political and cultural divides.
 I’ve learned to bridge differences by getting people talking about their own family and foodways.
 Food connects us.
 This year, I’ll be leaning on food more than ever to find common ground during the holidays.

 Eight days from now, many of us in the US will be sitting down to a Thanksgiving feast.
 With our families.
 In a normal year, this is a recipe for heated debates, but this year?
 Hoo boy.
 Political disagreements are normal, but I can’t stand by while the casual racism and hatred that infects our country continues to fester.
 Here’s how to stand up and speak out.
 Read up and be ready whether you encounter racist jokes at the dinner table or outright hatred on the street.